seanode/seanode.github.io/_posts/2014-02-28-march-2014-node-office-hours-with-joyent.md

 Anyone working with (or interested in learning about) Node.js is most welcome.
 We'll have a mix of different backgrounds and experience in Node.js and look forward to everyone sharing what they know and learning at the same time.

+Take a moment to leave a comment about what you are interested in talking about or hacking on when you RSVP!